Climate Excellence Standard for health sector suppliers

 Short Copy

-Completed the standard and ready to showcase your acheivement?
+Completed the standard and ready to showcase your achievement?

 Suppliers that meet the Climate Excellence Standard (CES) may use the CES logo.
-The logo may be used wherever the supplier wishes to convey this achievement like social media, website, communications, etc. To obtain the logo, please fill out our simple form and you will be given access.
+The logo may be used wherever the supplier wishes to convey this achievement, such as social media, website, email communications, etc. To obtain the logo, please fill out our simple form, and you will be given access.

 Request CES logo